Mariella-Arias/Mariella-Arias.github.io/index.md

 #### Features

 - **Track Expenses:** Easily add, edit, and delete expenses to keep track of spending
-- **Category Breakdown:** View expenses by category for better financial organization
 - **User-Friendly Interface:** Simple, clean, and intuitive design that adapts seamlessly to all screen sizes
 - **Data Persistence:** All data saved locally using the Local Storage API